-Zakopane Ski Pads.
+Zakopane Ski Pads

-Wherever you are in this small town of few thousand residents you can see Ski pads and people practicing the launches.
+Wherever you are in this small town of a few thousand residents you can see Ski pads and people practicing the launches.
 I was told there are more than 7000 Ski resorts in this lower Tatra area.
 Apart from Ski, there are a few distinctive elements of this town that still remain more or less confined to this area.

-Architecture – Zakopane Style.
+Architecture – Zakopane Style

-Wooden Chapel Jaszczurowce.
+Wooden Chapel Jaszczurowce

 Smoked cheese Oscypki is Zakopane’s must-have exclusive food.
 It is smoked Sheep’s cheese.
-Everywhere in town, you can see small stalls selling this cheese though at first instance it does not look like cheese at all.
+Everywhere in the town, you can see small stalls selling this cheese though at first instance it does not look like cheese at all.
 Cheese is fashioned to look like a corn cob or a stack of thick noodles.
-Or bread rolls with patterns on it, but it is only when you go and talk to the vendors that you figure out that it is actually Oscypki cheese.
+Or bread rolls with patterns on them, but it is only when you go and talk to the vendors that you figure out that it is actually Oscypki cheese.
 This Cheese is a bit salty and I think most people would need some time to develop taste for it.
 If you are eating at a local restaurant, ask them to give you a small slice of it to taste.
 And order the big chunk only if you like it.
 A very ethnic restaurant that I ate at served the Oscypki cheese with marmalade and local wine.

-Zakopane’s Indian connection is through Aamir Khan’s film ‘Fanaa’ that was based in Kashmir.
-Zakopane played the role of Kashmir in the film.
+Zakopane’s Indian connection is through Aamir Khan’s film ‘Fanaa’ which was based in Kashmir.
+The place played the role of Kashmir in the film.
 Yes, the scenes of Kashmir were shot here in the Tatra Mountains and not in Kashmir Valley.
 We were taken to the Belvedere resort where the film unit stayed.
 Literally, everyone there remembered the lead actors Aamir and Kajol staying there.
 The house that was Kajol’s house in the film is located on the slope of a hill.
 I am not sure if many people go there but it is for sure the most pointed house from the city at least to the tourists from the Indian subcontinent.